GolanAmir2/mario-kart-threejs/README.md

 # Mario Kart Three.js

-A simple Mario Kart style racing game built with Three.js that runs in the browser.
+A Mario Kart style racing game built with Three.js that runs in the browser.

+## Play Online

+You can play the game online at: [https://YOUR_USERNAME.github.io/mario-kart-threejs/](https://YOUR_USERNAME.github.io/mario-kart-threejs/)

+(Replace YOUR_USERNAME with your GitHub username after deployment)

 ## Features

 - 3D racing game with simple graphics
-- Offline single-player mode
+- Offline single-player mode with AI opponents
-- Kart physics with acceleration, steering, and drifting
+- Complex track with different turns and challenges
+- Powerups (speed boost, shield)
+- Jumps and obstacles
+- Collision detection
-- Track with lap counting and timing
+- Lap counting and timing
-- Simple collision detection
-- Keyboard controls

 ## Controls